In the section we look at a Tool Kit of skills you can use to navigate effectively and some strategies to help put them in to practice.

 Skills Tool Kit

 The Skills Tool Kit Visual Summary includes simplified diagrams to show the basics of what a range of core skills entail, along with map extracts to illustrate these skills in practice.
 These skills operate at every level of orienteering with varying levels of complexity.
 You can mix and match and adapt these skills concepts flexibly as needed.
+The map extracts were kindly provided by Martin Bagness, all annotation is by Duncan Bayliss.

 The Skills Tool Kit scan be downloaded as a free pdf